mosip/documentation/docs/collab-resident-portal-guide.md

   * Please complete the [form](https://docs.google.com/forms/d/e/1FAIpQLSc2I0CQqlYRIrEmcJ3J3tKlYOVNcYNj88YZe4MMwU2RZTrjOA/viewform) provided and submit it.
 Once received, we will generate a demo credential for you to use in order to login to the Resident Portal.

-**Note**: For any OTP-based feature in the Collab environment, use the OTP received on your email, as provided at the time of UIN creation.
+**Note**: Please use 111111 as the OTP, for any OTP-based feature in the Collab environment.

 ## Step-by-Step Process